Wildland Fire Policy Advocacy

 Learn about the burning issues in fire policy and our stances on them.

-Wildland Fire Agency Consolidation
+U.S. Wildland Fire Service

 The U.S. Wildland Fire Service (USWFS) is a new agency created by Trump’s Executive Order 14308 that consolidates the wildland fire programs of 5 U.S. Department of the Interior agencies.